Contextual Scenario Generation for Two-Stage Stochastic Programming: Conclusion

 A diverse array of contextual problem settings is employed to demonstrate the framework's effectiveness and illustrate its flexibility.
-We show that the proposed problem-driven methods rely critically on MMD regularization to produce high-quality task nets.
-Furthermore, we observe that the proposed methodology can unlock the value of stochastic solutions and can compute high-quality solutions in the considered problem settings.
+We show that the proposed problem-driven methods rely critically on MMD regularization to produce high-quality Task-Nets.
+Furthermore, we observe that the proposed methodology can unlock the VSS and compute high-quality solutions in the considered problem settings.
 Additionally, the offline cost of training the models required for CSG is justified by the time savings in computing solutions to contextual 2SPs.

-Future work could explore the application and impacts of different distributional distance measures.
-Furthermore, understanding finite sample learning bounds and the generalization/stability properties of the proposed methodologies is of interest.
-For instance, the MMD distance is rooted in kernel methods that have rich generalization theory \citep{JMLR:v13:gretton12a}.
+Future work could explore the application and impacts of different distributional distance measures, the merits and drawbacks of the pessimistic approach described in Section~\ref{subsection:PCSG}, and extensions to distributionally robust optimization and multi-stage problems.
 Lastly, problem-specific extensions and structured architectures could reveal new insights in the field of contextual optimization.